-- Identify personal strengths and value systems. - · Recall important tenets of digital literacy. - Discuss the essentials of matters pertaining to money. - Prepare for employment and self-employment. - Illustrate the basics of entrepreneurship and identify new business opportunities.
+- Identify personal strengths and value systems. - Recall important tenets of digital literacy. - Discuss the essentials of matters pertaining to money. - Prepare for employment and self-employment. - Illustrate the basics of entrepreneurship and identify new business opportunities.

-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade

-LEADERSHIP ENHANCEMENT PROGRAMME (Common to Civil, CSE, ECE, EEE& Mechanical)
+LEADERSHIP ENHANCEMENT PROGRAMME (Common to Civil, CSE, ECE, EEE & Mechanical)